Law - Political Science - Administration

 • plant variety rights,

-This approach is linked to a practical reality which shows that a legal situation is rarely confined to one of the fields of intellectual property.
-We are witnessing the necessary cross-fertilizations that require the specialized lawyer to master the interplay of mechanisms.
-It would be inconceivable, for example, to analyze a case in the field of design or ready-to-wear clothing, without at the same time invoking copyright, design law and trademark law.
+This approach is linked to a practical reality that shows that a legal situation is rarely confined to one area of intellectual property.
+There are necessary overlaps that require specialist lawyers to have a thorough understanding of how the various mechanisms interact.
+For example, it would be inconceivable to consider analyzing a case relating to design or ready-to-wear clothing without also taking into account copyright, design law, and trademark law.

-The training philosophy is, moreover, global in the age of dematerialization: for example, genetic resources are just as much a part of digital databases as museum works, which can then be circulated via communication networks...
+The training philosophy is also comprehensive in this era of dematerialization of media: for example, genetic resources are just as much as museum works intended to be integrated into digital databases that can then be circulated via communication networks...

-Intellectual property law is now necessarily and intimately linked to information and communication technology (ICT) law, or digital law.
-Digital libraries and open science projects are concrete examples of this.
-Beyond this, it is the dissemination of information that is also the focus of attention, both in terms of liability (especially for technical service providers) and personal data protection.
+Intellectual property law is therefore now necessarily and closely linked to information and communication technology (ICT) law or digital law.
+The various projects involving digital libraries or the dissemination of scientific information in open science are concrete and current examples of this.
+Beyond that, it is the dissemination of information that also attracts attention, both in terms of its implications for liability (particularly that of technical service providers) and with regard to the protection of personal data.

 Ubiquity

-Finally, as an intangible object, intellectual creation has a ubiquitous dimension, reinforced by the digital revolution, which makes the application of national (or territorial) rules complex, and therefore requires knowledge of the rules of public and private international law.
-The specialized lawyer is therefore also confronted with the international dimension of intellectual property, and must, in particular, master the Community sources of the European Union.
+Finally, as an intangible object, intellectual creation has a ubiquitous dimension, reinforcedby the digital revolution, which complicates the application of national (or territorial) rules and therefore requires knowledge of the rules of public and private international law.
+Specialized lawyers are therefore also confronted with the international dimension of intellectual property and must, in particular, have a thorough understanding of European Union sources.

-• Is trademark infringement on the Internet via an online sales site or e-commerce platform accessible from France governed by French law or by another law?
+• Is the online counterfeiting of a trademark via an online sales site or e-commerce platform accessible from France governed by French law or by another jurisdiction?

-• Which court has jurisdiction when the offence is multi-localized?
+• Which court has jurisdiction when the offense occurs in multiple locations?

-All these issues justify the course's emphasis on international law and the procedural aspects of intellectual property law.
+All these issues justify the fact that the training program places significant emphasis on both international law and procedural law specific to intellectual property law, which it does.

 ► October1 to December 15: academic training